1. Home

 About Summa

-Founded in 2016, Summa is an impact investor focusing on three thematic areas: Resource Efficiency, Changing Demographics, and Tech-Enabled Transformation.
-The purpose of Summa is to invest in solving our global challenges.
+Founded in 2016, Summa is an investment firm focusing on the thematic areas of Circularity, Energy Transition, Sustainable Food, and Tech-Enabled Resilience.
+The mission of Summa is to invest in solving global challenges.

-Summa has c.
-EUR 5 billion in assets under management and has made over 30 platform investments across the three funds raised to date.
-Investments have the potential for long-term sustainable outperformance because they address some of the social, environmental, and governmental challenges we need to solve as a society.
+Summa has raised c.
+EUR 4 billion and made over 30 platform investments across the three funds raised to date.
+The investments address the challenges we need to solve as a society, enabling the potential for long-term sustainable outperformance.

-The team is located in Northern Europe, with offices in Stockholm, Oslo, and Munich.
-Partnerships are part of Summa’s DNA, exemplified by being a certified B Corporation and collaborating with Harvard Business School and the International Foundation for Valuing Impacts (IFVI).
+The team is located globally, with offices in Stockholm, Oslo, Munich, and the U.S. Partnerships are part of Summa’s DNA, exemplified by being a certified B Corporation and collaborating with Harvard Business School and the International Foundation for Valuing Impacts (IFVI).

 www.summaequity.com